Alluxio/alluxio/docs/Command-Line-Interface.md

 ```

 ## count
-The `count` command will output the number of files and folders matching a prefix as well as the
+The `count` command outputs the number of files and folders matching a prefix as well as the
-total size of the files. `Count` works recursively and will account for any nested directories and
+total size of the files. `Count` works recursively and accounts for any nested directories and
 files. `Count` is best utilized when the user has some predefined naming conventions for their
 files.